techinems/slack-integrations/README.md

 * `/whoson Thursday`
 * `/whoson SAT`

+A more recent feature is the ability to get a week's worth of crews starting on the current day with `/whoson week`.

-Capitalization does not matter for the parameters, but one must currently type the entire day of the week (or its common abbreviation), spelled correctly.
+Capitalization does not matter for the parameters, but one must type the entire day of the week (or its common abbreviation), spelled correctly.

 ___

 ## RPI*Alert*
 The RPI*Alert* system provides audible, SMS, and email notifications to the RPI campus during high-priority, critical, rapidly changing events.
-Several systems have been set up to work with RPI*Alert*, including [Concerto Emergency](https://github.com/concerto-addons/concerto_emergency), most of which utilize RPI*Alert*'s public RSS feed.
+Several systems had been set up to work with RPI*Alert*, including [Concerto Emergency](https://github.com/concerto-addons/concerto_emergency), most of which utilized RPI*Alert*'s deprecated public RSS feed.

-This Slack integration uses the RSS feed, as well, and forwards the alert to everybody on the #alerts channel, a channel specifically intended to never be muted.
+This Slack integration cURLs a JavaScript file from RPI containing an `alert_content` variable, and then it forwards the alert to everybody on the #alerts channel, a channel specifically intended to never be muted.

 For good measure, here's how an alert looks in the channel:
 <img src="https://i.imgur.com/9PKjtbU.png" width="500">